 Democracy is cretinizing.
 What does the the will of the majority mean in practice?
 It means, of course, the lowest common denominator, ‘the law of matter and brute force,’ as René Guenon wrote, ‘the same law by which a mass, carried down by its weight, crushes everything that lies in its track.’
 The unhappy supermind will always vote for that which is easy and painless to realise, which is crudely obvious to the senses, which is familiar, reassuring and provides an immediate, material return.
 The difficult, the painful, the subtle, the strange, the hard-won, the slowly realised, the radically joyous and the threateningly strange — in short, life — finds few supporters, few customers, few voters, and so, where democracy reigns, so does death.
 Death and more comfortable morgues.
 Look around.
 What happens when profit, success, mass-appeal or the party-line determine which books, films and works of art get made?
 The death of culture.
 What happens when democratic upvotes, democratic retweets and democratic shares determine what can be seen in discussion forums?
 The death of social life.
 What happens when writers and artists depend on donations from their democratic fans in order to keep on producing work?
 The death of truth.
 The truth gets murdered, as Socrates, an early critic of democracy, found to the cost of his life.

 Democracy is selfish.
 Politicians have to be self interested.
 Just as the principle motive of charities is raising money, so the prime concern of political parties is getting elected, leading to one of the most fatal weaknesses of democracy, its inherent short-termism.
 The future, along with the natural world that has to live there, takes second place, and must take second place, to getting into power.
-At the end of the congressional day, when the media turns its cameras off individual politicians (and their sex lives), the party is an institution, and like all institutions within a technocratic market-system it inevitably prioritises its own survival and self-interest over the welfare or needs of the people it is supposed to serve.
+At the end of the parliamentary day, when the media turns its cameras off individual politicians (and their sex lives), the party is an institution, and like all institutions within a technocratic market-system it inevitably prioritises its own survival and self-interest over the welfare or needs of the people it is supposed to serve.
 This, the iron law of institutions, guarantees that just as the only teachers, doctors, lawyers and journalists who can succeed are inevitably the most obedient, so the only politicians who can succeed are those who put the system, and their position within it, above the needs of the people.

 Democracy is destructive.
 The democratic system (both capitalist and socialist) demands poverty, famine, the ruin of the natural world, pollution, sickness, madness, war and natural disasters, all of which are essential for the system to function, allowing surplus to be profitably dumped, enhancing consumption and demanding development, economic activity and more security.
 Freedom, along with health, self-sufficiency, peace and unitary consciousness are all threats to the bottom line and must be stamped out.
 This is why, to take this week’s election as an example, no matter who you vote for, big business will continue to benefit, censorship will increase, more pretexts for further totalitarian control will be manufactured, wars to secure control of dwindling natural resources will continue (Israel will continue to be supported so that it can menace oil-rich states), workers’ rights will be further eroded and the population of America will continue to go out of its mind.
 Even a genuinely socialist party led by an alternate-reality Bernie Sanders (i.e. one with principles, intelligence and balls) would be constrained by the monolithic technological-market system, by the insanity of the system’s professional management class, and by democracy itself.